eshinhw/til/Blockchain/Blockchain.md

 - Does not require upgrading to remain on the Blockchain
 - Did not cause a split in chain

+## Block Weight

+- Limited by how many transactions fit within the maximum block weight
+- Current block weight limit is 4 Million "Weight Units"
+- Block weight is measured in bytes
+- Transaction fees are set based on the number of bytes in a transaction
+- Miners try to maximize their profits by getting as many high fee transactions as they can
+- It's also possible to have a block with only one transaction, the Coinbase transaction.

+## Halving (50 BTC to 6.25 BTC)

+- The first halving took place on November 28, 2012.
+- Halving takes place every 4 years.

+## Important Dates

+- October 31, 2008: Bitcoin Whitepaper
+- January 3,  2009: The Genesis block was created
+- May 22, 2010: First Retail Purchase with Bitcoin (2 pizzas for 10000 BTC)
+- November 28, 2013: 1 BTC > 1000 USD
+- March 2, 2017: 1 BTC > 1 Oz of Gold
+-

 ## Resources